EOSIO/eosio-swift/README.md

 Softkey Signature Provider is an example pluggable signature provider for [EOSIO SDK for Swift](https://github.com/EOSIO/eosio-swift).
 It allows for signing transactions using in-memory K1 keys.

 **Important:** Softkey Signature Provider stores keys in memory and is therefore not secure.
 It should only be used for development purposes.
-In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet.
+In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet, such as the [EOSIO SDK for Swift: Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider).

 *All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.*